Parenting time (formerly access)

 - The views and preferences of the child

 - How long the child has lived in a stable home

-- How able and willing each claimant can provide the child with guidance, education, and the necessities of life and special needs of the child
+- How able and willing each claimant is to provide the child with guidance, education, and the necessities of life and to address the special needs of the child

 - Any proposed plans for care and upbringing

 - how permanent and stable the proposed family unit is

 - Whether that person can take on the roles and responsibilities of a parent

 - Any familial relationship between the child and each person who is party to the application